rdammkoehler/DockerKata/34_image_history.md

 ## Overview

-In this exercise we will get the history of the `nginx:alpine` image.
+In this exercise, we will get the history of the `nginx:alpine` image.

 ## Kata Steps